 In 2005 Council split the Community Facilities Rate into a District Facilities Rate and a Regional Facilities Rate to cover the wide range of projects both within the Tasman District and also in Nelson City.
 Council proposes to continue with the two Facilities Rates covering both the previous District and Regional Facilities.
-However the Regional Facilities will be renamed Shared Facilities as this recognises that most of the regional facilities are actually shared facilities that are used by many residents of both districts.
+The Regional Facilities is now named Shared Facilities as this recognises that most of the regional facilities are actually shared facilities that are used by many residents of both districts.
 Each of these rates is charged on all properties within Tasman District.